 "The band itself is rock-solid.
 Curtis Dressman's guitar work shines ..." - Divide and Conquer

-"A well sculpted, emotive creation of substantial pop rock (Blood in the Waves -2018).
+"A well sculpted, emotive creation of substantial pop rock.
 The music could easily fit in the post-punk American indie scene of the 1980's and 90's.
 I hear reflections of Pixies, Husker Du, Weezer, Foo Fighters, even a little bit of Fugazi.
 These disparate influences come together in a new way, built up on a foundation of shimmering pop distortion and maintained by solid vocal performance.
 The instruments all do their parts well, the subtlety is present and no one is stepping on one another's toes.
 I think that this is an excellent album and if you like college or pop rock check it out." - Issues Magazine

 "The intrinsic promise of "You Want it, You Got It" is one few bands can deliver on, but here New Moons gets the formula just right, with top drawer hooks, guitars that chime and crunch in equal measure, and vocal delivery that shows a serious commitment to the notion of front-man charisma.
 There's no way those vocals are getting buried in the mix". - Soundblab